 The Visitor Guide menu contains information about this blog, including the Visitor Guide itself (you are here), the Editorial Policy, the rules that guide my editing of the blog and what is allowed or not from commenters.
 The Change Log deals with changes made to the site and its software.
 FAQ contains questions I imagine people might ask.
 The

 Glossary defines jargon used in the blog.
 Smilies, emoticons and useful symbols contains a chart of all the emoticons supported on the blog.
 The Site Map indexes all of the pages and articles on the site by category up to a maximum of 6 articles per category.
 You may also access the site map designed for search engines that includes everything.

 The Resources menu hosts links to other reference web sites containing useful compilations of information about birthers and birther lawsuits.The Birther Scorecard is another compilation of lawsuits from the What’s Your Evidence web site.
 The Birther Calendar is a list of events of significance to the birthers.

-This menu includes other blog features including: The Debunker’s Guide to Obama Conspiracy Theories, a compilation of debunking articles, mostly from this web site, that deal with many of the questions raised by birthers; Birther Bills is a compilation of proposed legislation that relates to birther issues and concerns; Quote of the Day is an archive of previous Quote of the Day entries; Featured Articles are links to my articles that I think are particularly important; Comments are visitor comments that I have singled out as particularly valuable; Political Cartoons list some Obama conspiracy cartoons that I have found; Archives Index lists a collection of newspaper articles of interest — not currently updated.
+This menu includes other blog features including: The Debunker’s Guide to Obama Conspiracy Theories, my flagship compilation of debunking articles, mostly from this web site, that deal with many of the questions raised by birthers; Birther Bills is a compilation of proposed legislation that relates to birther issues and concerns; Quote of the Day is an archive of previous Quote of the Day entries; Featured Articles are links to my articles that I think are particularly important; Comments are visitor comments that I have singled out as particularly valuable; Political Cartoons list some Obama conspiracy cartoons that I have found; Archives Index lists a collection of newspaper articles of interest — not currently updated.